 But wait a second.
 Does availability mean higher quality?
-Once upon a time things were different.
+Once upon a time, things were different.
 Let's go back to about 12 years ago.
 Back then we rarely heard Nigerian music, apart from African Queen by 2Face Idibia (now 2Baba) and P Square’s latest hits, when they still ruled Africa.

 Oh, and do you remember the time Nameless showed us Juju?
 Or when Nasinzia was the love song of the year 2007?
 Ah, good old days.
 When Kenyan music was great.
 And local artists enjoyed endless airplay.

-It was only in 2015 when Kenyan musicians finally stood up.
+After years of being ignored, it was only in 2015 when Kenyan musicians finally stood up.
 They were sick and tired of being compared to foreign counterparts.
 And being underplayed while priority was given to the latest Nigerian hit which was played five times in a day, every day.
 They wanted their own space back.

 Just because we were brainwashed with Azonto and Skelewu for years doesn't mean we had nothing brewing here.
 Our artists were putting in work and passion in their art, but we paid no attention.
-Instead we were too busy learning how to do the gully creeper, or the dagger for the naughty ones.
+Instead, we were too busy learning how to do the gully creeper or the dagger for the naughty ones.

 They tainted our public image; paying more attention to the hype than the art.
-Recording songs with no substance, whose only selling point was the beat and nothing more.
+Recording songs with no substance, whose only selling point was the beat and nothing else.
 The artists whose videos were filled with semi nude girls because there's nothing else to show on a screen.
 That is what represented Kenyan music to the world for a long time.
 And somehow still does.

 Meanwhile, there is incredible award worthy music stored up in this country.
 It is mostly by young Kenyans who create songs so original you have not heard them anywhere else.
-They push the envelope when it comes to the lyrics and the composition.
+They push the creativity envelope when it comes to the content and the composition.
 Unlike popular music, their beats are not recycled from previous hits.
 This underground music is something unique; the world needs to hear it.

 Enough of the blame games.
 It's not too late.
 We can still bring back the good old days.
 When we play our music more than anything else on the international market.
-We show love and support to our artists like we used to.
+We show love and support to our Kenyan artists like we used to.
 When we request for H_art the Band's latest song all week long.
 And feature on our entertainment shows new artists who show incredible talent and promise.

 If we don't give the chance to Kenyan creatives to show us how great our music is, do not be surprised when most people say Nigerian music is better than Kenyan.